Drift estimation of the threshold Ornstein-Uhlenbeck process from continuous and discrete observations: (Quasi) maximum likelihood estimation

 \cite{XingZhaoLi2020} assume $\bar{\beta}$ and $\bar{\sigma}$ known and consider drift parameters estimation for $Y$, based on discrete observations, in the case of constant $\bar{\sigma}, \bar{a}, \bar{b}$ coefficients and local time at $0$.
 In this setting, $Y$ is referred to as ``skew OU process'' ({see also \citep{fengparameter}}).

 Consider now the more general case of $\bar{\sigma}, \bar{a}, \bar{b}$ as in~\eqref{sigmaDOBM} and \eqref{SETvas}.
-If we assume that only $\bar{\beta}$ is known, all the results in Section \ref{sec:mainresults} on drift estimation of $X$ hold similarly for drift estimation of $Y$.
-Indeed, a simple transformation allows us to reduce the skew OU to a threshold OU with threshold at $0$, getting rid of the local time in the dynamics. } \end{remark}
+If we assume that only $\bar{\beta}$ is known, all the results in Section \ref{sec:mainresults} on drift estimation for $X$ hold similarly for drift estimation of $Y$.
+This follows from the fact that a simple transformation allows us to reduce the skew OU to a threshold OU with threshold at $0$, getting rid of the local time in the dynamics. } \end{remark}